-Alexa von Tobel is the founder and CEO of LearnVest and author of the upcoming book, Financially Forward — so when she gives money advice, we listen!
+Alexa von Tobel is the founder and CEO of LearnVest and author of the new book, Financially Forward — so when she gives money advice, we listen!

 What does being financially forward mean to Alexa?
 "For me, being financially forward is about helping people," she says.
 "It's 2019 — we want to make sure that you use all the technology that exists — but also keep to basic, practical financial advice."

 Her goal is to make money management accessible to everyone, no matter their income or status.
 And as a certified financial planner (CFP), there are some common questions Alexa says she is asked all the time.

 Alexa shared her top four FAQs about finances with us, along with her expert advice.